Sunday storms produced record number of tornadoes, NWS reports

 Each touchdown of a tornado is considered a complete cycle, Thoren said.
 For example, if one storm produces a tornado that touches down, goes back up and touches down elsewhere, it's recorded as two tornadoes.

-Preliminary radar reports indicate the first tornado touched down just west of Hollis in Harmon County about 7 p.m., with another coming east of Lone Wolf in Kiowa County about 45 minutes later.
+Preliminary radar reports indicate that the first tornado touched down just west of Hollis, in Harmon County, about 7 p.m., with another east of Lone Wolf, in Kiowa County, about 45 minutes later.

-Pocasset saw one about five miles north of town in Grady County just before 9 p.m., and another shortly followed east of Mustang in Canadian County.
+Another touched down about five miles north of Pocasset, in Grady County, just before 9 p.m., and another shortly followed east of Mustang, in Canadian County.

-Two others spun up southwest of McCloud and northwest of Shawnee in Pottawatomie County about 9:45 p.m.
+Two others spun up in Pottawatomie County southwest of McLoud and northwest of Shawnee about 9:45 p.m.

-Thus far, the strongest tornado looks to have been an EF2 that traveled into Norman, Thoren said, but that rating could change upon additional assessments.
+Thus far, the strongest tornado looks to have been the one that traveled into Norman, thought to be an EF2, Thoren said, but that rating could change upon additional assessments.

-The outbreak didn't come as a surprise to meteorologists, who had been tracking the upper level system and planning with emergency management officials up to four days in advance, Thoren said, but it is unusual to have this many tornadoes this early.
+The outbreak didn't come as a surprise to meteorologists, who had been tracking the upper-level system and planning with emergency management officials up to four days in advance, Thoren said.
+However, it is unusual to have this many tornadoes this early, he added.

 Tornado season in Oklahoma generally spans March 15-June 15, give or take a week or two.

-NWS Tulsa reported some wind damage on the northeastern side of the state, "but nothing tornadic," meteorologist Joe Sellers said.
+The NWS in Tulsa reported some wind damage on the northeastern side of the state, "but nothing tornadic," meteorologist Joe Sellers said.

 The line of severe thunderstorms recorded straight-line wind gusts of 60 to 80 mph.

-Public Service Company of Oklahoma reported 92 downed poles in its distribution system, mostly in southwest Oklahoma, with more damage found on transmission towers, wires and other equipment, a news release stated.
+Public Service Company of Oklahoma reported 92 downed poles in its distribution system, mostly in southwestern Oklahoma, with more damage found on transmission towers, wires and other equipment, a news release states.

-PSO advises residents to assume that any downed utility line is energized with deadly electric current and to not touch it with anything.
-Downed lines can be reported to the company at 1-833-776-6884 (1-833-PSO-OUTG).
+PSO advises residents to assume that any downed utility line is energized with deadly electric current and not to touch it with anything.
+Downed lines can be reported to the company at 833-776-6884 (833-PSO-OUTG).

 The company also asked residents to refrain from approaching crews and utility vehicles to ask when power will be restored, as it could present a safety hazard.